Harry Kesten (1931-2019), a personal and scientific tribute: Scientific work

 Harry showed for a general countably infinite group $G$ that the quantity

-gives the spectral radius and the maximal value of the spectrum of the associated operator on $L^2(G)$ given by the random walk.
-Whether or not this quantity equals $1$ is a property of the group and not of the particulars of the transition probabilities $p$.
-In fact, what is now known as \lq Kesten's criterion for amenability' states that this equals $1$ if and only if $G$ is amenable.
-This remarkable characterization of amenability may be viewed as an early contribution to the currently important area of geometric group theory.
+equals both the spectral radius and the maximal value of the spectrum of the associated operator on $L^2(G)$ given by the random walk.
+He proved that the equality $\Lambda(G,p)=1$ is a property of the group $G$ and not of the particulars of the transition probabilities $p$, and if it holds we write $\Lambda(G)=1$.
+The so-called \lq Kesten criterion for amenability' states that $\Lambda(G) =1$ if and only if $G$ is amenable.\footnote{Of the various equivalent definitions of amenability, the reader is reminded that a discrete group $G$ is amenable if there exists a sequence $F_n$ of finite subsets such that, for $g\in G$, $|(g F_n)\sym F_n|/|F_n| \to 0$ as $n\to\oo$.} This remarkable characterization of amenability may be viewed as a fairly early contribution to the currently important area of geometric group theory (see \cite{MR3329732}).

-Another significant variant of the classical random walk is the `random walk in random environment' (RWRE).
-In the one-dimensional case, this is given by (i) sampling random variables for each site, that prescribe the transition probabilities when one reaches the site, and (ii) performing a random walk (or more precisely a Markov chain) with those transition probabilities.
-RWRE is a Markov chain \emph{given the environment}, but it is not itself Markovian because, in observing the process, one accrues information about the underlying random environment.